 The nature of our business as an owner, redeveloper and operator of retail shopping centers and mixed-use properties means that we invest significant amounts of capital.
 Depreciation and maintenance costs relating to our properties constitute substantial costs for us as well as the industry as a whole.
 We capitalize real estate investments and depreciate them on a straight-line basis in accordance with GAAP and consistent with industry standards based on our best estimates of the assets' physical and economic useful lives.
 We periodically review the estimated lives of our assets and implement changes, as necessary, to these estimates and, therefore, to our depreciation rates.
-These reviews may take into account such factors as the historical retirement and replacement of our assets, expected redevelopments, the repairs required to maintain the condition of our assets, and general economic and real estate factors.
-Certain events could occur that would materially affect our estimates and assumptions related to depreciation.
-Unforeseen competition or changes in customer shopping habits could substantially alter our assumptions regarding our ability to realize the expected return on investment in the property and therefore reduce the economic life of the asset and affect the amount of depreciation expense to be charged against both the current and future revenues.
+These reviews may take into account such factors as the historical retirement and replacement of our assets, expected redevelopments, and general economic and real estate factors.
+Certain events, such as unforeseen competition or changes in customer shopping habits, could substantially alter our assumptions regarding our ability to realize the expected return on investment in the property and therefore reduce the economic life of the asset and affect the amount of depreciation expense to be charged against both the current and future revenues.
 These assessments have a direct impact on our net income.
 The longer the economic useful life, the lower the depreciation expense will be for that asset in a fiscal period, which in turn will increase our net income.
 Similarly, having a shorter economic useful life would increase the depreciation for a fiscal period and decrease our net income.